stevenbischoff/College-Football-Comparisons/README.md

 ### Defining a space

  * Use the collegefootballdata.com APIs to gather data
- * Preprocess the data to create the columns in dump_columns.py
+ * Preprocess the data to create a clean dataset with a set of columns from dump_columns.py
  * Standardize each column to have zero mean and unit variance
- * For each column subset:
-   * Transform the data using Principal Component Analysis (PCA)
+ * Transform the standardized dataset using Principal Component Analysis (PCA)
  * Keep just enough components to explain 90% of the variance in the data

+Distances among teams are measured in this PCA subspace.

+Note that the user can choose among 6 combinations of data they’d like the app to consider: [offense, defense, combined] $x$ [advanced, no advanced].
+The above process is actually completed 6 times, since each user-chosen data combination corresponds to a different subset of columns from dump_columns.py.
+In a sense, then, there are actually 6 different Statistical Similarity Scores defined in different spaces.